mose247/RT_final_assignment/README.md

   spin to execute continuosly the callbacks end function
 ```
+The two callback function are very simple, here it is the pseudo-code that describes them.
 ```
 function callback_1(msg)
   regions= divide the ranges vector in 5 sections and get the minimum per each